How to uninstall a service

 If for some reason the sc command does not work please navigate to the below path (where sc.exe file is located) and try again:

-To find out more on sc.exe please refer to MS Technet.
+To find out more on sc.exe please refer to this MS article.

 Solution 2 - InstallUtil.exe: